QuarticCat/LaTeX-clean-build/README.md

 1. Set the working directory to this directory, and the build the document in the original directory.
 This step is to make sure all temporary files are created in temporary directory while keep the path in `*.syntex.gz` pointing to original TeX files so that SyncTeX can work as expected.
 1. Copy needed files back to the original directory.
 And also, you can create links.

-This script is just an example.
+The advantage of this method is that it can both keep caches stayed and keep your directory clean, without sacrifice of compatibility (AFAIK).
+This script is just an implementation example.
 Please feel free to modify it or write your own one.
 The important thing in this repo is the idea.

 ## Usage